How To Set Up Debian Linux Internet Servers

 Note that you CANNOT try this using the root mail account because the password is sent in clear text.
 Use the name of the user account you created during the Debian installation.

-(telnet connection established) +OK POP3 debian.your-last-name.net v2003.03 server ready user keith +OK User name accepted, password please pass penguin +OK Mailbox open, 1 message list +OK Mailbox scan listing follows 1 2050 2 4213 3 928 . retr 1 +OK 2050 octets (header and message text gets typed to the screen) . dele 1 +OK deleted quit +OK closing connection
+(telnet connection established) +OK POP3 Ready <debian.your-last-name.net> user keith +OK pass penguin +OK opened mailbox for keth list +OK 1 2050 2 4213 3 928 . retr 1 +OK (header and message text gets typed to the screen) . dele 1 +OK Message 1 marked quit +OK

 The dele dialog in blue is optional.
 You don't need to enter the dele command if you want to keep the message in your mailbox file on the server.
 It normally is used because POP clients transfer the mail from the mailbox on the server to an "inbox" on the client's hard-drive.
-In most POP client software (Netscape Communicator, Eudora, Outlook) you'll see an option to "leave messages on server".
+In most POP client software (Thunderbird, Outlook, etc.) you'll see an option to "leave messages on server".
 If this option is selected, the dele command isn't executed.

 You control which ports inetd listens on by editing the /etc/inetd.conf file.
 A typical line in this file could look like this:

-This line was added to the file when you installed the wu-ftpd package above.
-It is simply telling the inetd daemon to run the /usr/sbin/wu-ftpd program when a request comes in on the FTP port (Port 21).
+A line like this was added to the file when you installed the telnet package above.
+It is simply telling the inetd daemon to run the /usr/sbin/telnetd program when a request comes in on the telnet port (port 23).
 Note that I said the line could look like this.
 It likely doesn't.
-It probably looks like this:
+It probably looks more like this:

 Note the additional part in blue.
-This tells the inetd daemon to run the tcpd program when a request comes in on the FTP port.
-The /usr/sbin/wu-ftpd path to the ftp daemon is used as a command line parameter to the tcpd program.
-The tcpd program is run first and it "calls" the wu-ftpd program.
-(Also note that it's commented out using the hash character meaning it's not run from this way by default.)
+This tells the inetd daemon to run the tcpd program when a request comes in on the telnet port.
+The /usr/sbin/telnetd path to the telnet daemon is used as a command line parameter to the tcpd program.
+The tcpd program is run first and it "calls" the telnetd program.

 What is tcpd?
 It's called a TCP "wrapper" because it runs the actual program within itself.
 It wraps itself around the execution of the actual program so it can watch the traffic that goes in and out of the program.
 It's a security tool.